In Memoriam: November 22, 1965 – November 16, 2025

 Dave left Magic to establish a fruit and landscape tree consultancy.
 Towing a ladder and other tools behind his bicycle, he assisted clients with tree selection, planting, and structural pruning.

 In 1998, Dave became the first program director of Canopy, where he guided planting of 500 neighborhood and schoolyard trees.
-Later, as a member of Canopy’s board of directors, he led in designing and implementing the first phase of the East Palo Alto Tree Initiative, an award-winning 900-tree planting along a Bayshore Freeway soundwall.
+From 2006-2011, as a member of Canopy’s board of directors, he led in designing and implementing the first phase of the East Palo Alto Tree Initiative, an award-winning 900-tree planting along a Bayshore Freeway soundwall.

 In the early years of the 21st century, Dave established Oaktopia, an experimental oak nursery created in partnership with Green Valley Village, an intentional community in Sonoma County, to promote strategic planting of exotic oaks chosen in response to climate disruption.
 There, using innovative air-pruning containers, Dave grew thousands of oaks from acorns he’d collected around the Southwest.
 Both the species he introduced and the techniques he used have been widely adopted by large-scale growers.

 In 2010, after becoming a Certified Arborist and a Board Certified Master Arborist, Dave began one of the most influential chapters of his career.
 He was personally hired by Steve Jobs to direct the selection and planting of 9,000 trees, including sixty-foot oaks and hundred-foot redwoods, for the iconic Apple Park “spaceship” campus.
-For that project, he relied heavily on species and hybrids grown at Oaktopia.
-Apple Park’s success as an internationally recognized model of ecologically informed landscaping is an affirmation of Dave’s advocacy for climate-resilient arboriculture and assisted migration of trees.

 Dave used the attention earned at Apple to enthusiastically promote planning and planting to adapt to climate disruption.
 He was honored for this service with awards from the Green Industry and the International Society of Arboriculture.
 His writings appear both in peer-reviewed and lay publications.
 He was a speaker at conferences of the International Oak Society, was featured in books and podcasts, and consulted to business, government, and individual clients.